 The duty of the Board of Directors

-WHAT TO KEEP IN MIND : To avoid confusion between the amounts paid into the administration fund (for day to day operations) and those paid into the contingency fund, a separate bank account should be opened for each fund.
+WHAT TO KEEP IN MIND: TTo avoid confusion between the amounts paid into the administration fund (general) (which is intended for current operations) and the self-insurance fund and those paid into the contingency fund, a separate bank account should be opened for each fund.

 CONSULT THE PUBLICATION: Travaux en condo: Tout ce qu’il faut savoir at pages 127 and following.
 (Condo work: everything you should know)